It Takes Two: The Big Business Of Twinning On YouTube

 Advertisement

-At the same time, many YouTube twins are well accustomed to fans picking a favorite between the two.
+At the same time, many YouTube twins are well accustomed to fans picking a favourite between the two.
 They admit this comes with the territory.

 "There are a lot of people who are in my lane or Ethan’s lane," Grayson Dolan says.
 "Sometimes they will swerve lanes and be in one lane or the other, but there are some people who are strictly in one lane and who really only like Ethan."